joker-project/clef-2024/index.md

 ### Usage scenarios and domains of application
 Wordplay is a recurrent feature of literature, advertising, movies, and social conversations.
-It is therefore vitally important that natural language processing applications operating on these discourse types be capable of recognising and appropriately dealing with instances of wordplay [14].
+It is therefore vitally important that natural language processing applications operating on these discourse types be capable of recognizing and appropriately dealing with instances of wordplay [14].
 As we mentioned before, preserving wordplay in translation might be crucial to understanding the humorous aspect of a sense.
 Thus, machine translation of wordplay is especially crucial in subtitling.
 As we demonstrated previously [15], machine translation (including popular engines like DeepL<a href="#note1" id="note1ref"><sup>1</sup></a>) is successful in only 13% of cases.
 Although it is impossible to resolve such a complex problem at once, we identified three main steps that could bring us closer to the automation of wordplay analysis—namely, wordplay detection, interpretation, and translation.
 Wordplay detection and interpretation are also important in dialogue systems in order to allow a virtual agent to react properly on the cue of the interlocutor.
 <br>

 ### References